 Where to stay

 Extend your visit to appreciate all Horsham has to offer with a stay at one of the many amazing accommodations.
-The Comfort Inn Capital Horsham offers a quiet hotel-style experience close to the CBD or check into Horsham Holiday Park for a comfortable and convenient stay.
+The Capital Horsham offers a quiet hotel-style experience close to the CBD or check into Horsham Holiday Park for a comfortable and convenient stay.